 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

 - Kidney disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

 A nurse or other trained health professional will give you this medicine in a hospital.
-This medicine is given through a needle placed in one of your veins.
+It is given through a needle placed into one of your veins.
 The medicine must be injected slowly, so your IV tube will need to stay in place for 15 to 30 minutes.

 This medicine should be given as soon as possible after flu symptoms start or after you are exposed to the flu (within the first 2 days).

-Your doctor will check your progress closely while you are receiving this medicine.
+Your doctor will check your or your child's progress closely while you are receiving this medicine.
 This is to make sure that the infection is cleared up completely.

 This medicine may cause some people to be confused or display other abnormal behaviors.
 Tell your doctor right away if you have hallucinations (seeing, hearing, or feeling things that are not there) or unusual excitement, nervousness, or restlessness after receiving this medicine.

-Make sure your doctor knows if you plan to get the live flu vaccine nasal spray before you start using this medicine.
-You should not receive the vaccine within 2 weeks before or 48 hours after using this medicine.
+Make sure your doctor knows if you plan to get the live flu vaccine nasal spray before you start receiving this medicine.
+You should not use the vaccine within 2 weeks before or 48 hours after receiving this medicine.